 Spacious galleries and reduced visitor numbers

 Our spacious galleries and intentionally reduced visitor numbers will help visitors to feel safe and be able to fully enjoy their visit.
-In some ways visitors won’t notice any great change, as the EPIC story unfolds following a carefully designed one-way walking route which supports social distancing guidelines and ensures that visitors will be able to experience all of the exhibitions.
+The EPIC story unfolds following a carefully designed one-way walking route which supports social distancing guidelines and ensures that our visitors are able to experience all of the exhibitions.

-As well as our free audio guide to download to your mobile phone, we now provide sterile Stylus Pens which make our interactive screens touch-free.
-Challenge yourself with motion sensor quizzes, listen to remastered audio from 100 years ago and dance with global phenomenon, Riverdance.
+In our Museum, you can challenge yourself with motion sensor quizzes, listen to remastered audio from 100 years ago and dance with global phenomenon, Riverdance.
 You can also add the details of your émigré family members to make them a permanent part of EPIC’s newest exhibition, Power Of A Name.
 Our Visitor Experience Team will be on hand in each gallery to support visitors and ensure that our new safety standards are followed for everyone’s peace of mind.

 Health and safety measures

-- Reduced building capacities in line with government guidelines to allow for the required physical distancing
+Reduced building capacities in line with government guidelines helps us allow for the required physical distancing

-- Traffic light notification on the booking system so that visitors can select the quietest times
+We have introduced a traffic light notification system for our bookings so that visitors can select the quietest times

 Timeslots for large families and groups